nexmo-community/build-a-thing-video/README.md

 ## Setup

-1. Set up a MongoDB Project and Cluster
+1. Set up a MongoDB Project and Cluster.
-1. Create a Database called `bat` and a Collection called `sesions`
+1. Create a Database called `bat` and a Collection called `sesions`.
-1. Allow Network Access From Anywhere in the MongoDB UI
+1. Allow Network Access From Anywhere in the MongoDB UI.
-1. Click the button below to deploy<br><a href="https://app.netlify.com/start/deploy?repository=https://github.com/nexmo-community/build-a-thing-video">
+1. Click the button below to deploy.<br><a href="https://app.netlify.com/start/deploy?repository=https://github.com/nexmo-community/build-a-thing-video">
    <img src="https://www.netlify.com/img/deploy/button.svg">
    </a>